robinv8/segmentfault.gg/README.md

-# ChatGPT for StackOverflow
+# ChatGPT for SegmentFault

-A browser extension that displays ChatGPT's response alongside community answers to StackOverflow questions.
+A browser extension that displays ChatGPT's response alongside community answers to SegmentFault questions.

 ![Demo](demo.gif)

 ## Installation

-You can install the extension [for Chrome](https://chrome.google.com/webstore/detail/chatgpt-for-stackoverflow/apjhekoaogdimcgiihoncakocdddhmlk) or [for Firefox.](https://addons.mozilla.org/en-US/firefox/addon/chatgpt-for-stackoverflow/)
+You can install the extension [for Chrome](https://chrome.google.com/webstore/detail/chatgpt-for-segmentfault/apjhekoaogdimcgiihoncakocdddhmlk) or [for Firefox.](https://addons.mozilla.org/en-US/firefox/addon/chatgpt-for-segmentfault/)

 ## Running Locally